Scourge of Valkas

 Creature — Dragon

-Whenever Scourge of Valkas or another Dragon enters the battlefield under your control, it deals X damage to target creature or player, where X is the number of Dragons you control.
+Whenever this or another Dragon enters the battlefield under your control, that Dragon deals X damage to target creature, player or planeswalker, where X is the number of Dragons you control.

 Scourge of Valkas Discussion

 My general strategy is to have more spells than the table has removal.
 I don't worry about one or two people holding up a counterspell or a path to exile.
 Similarly, I tend to not worry about their plays either.

 I get my stuff out faster than the rest of the table, then overwhelm with a force they can't hope to stop.

 This tends to make all of my decks very heavily reliant on combat damage and combat tricks, but there are ways to mix that up.
 In my aforementioned Lathliss deck, I have a bit of cruel control such as with Mudslide and Citadel of Pain, as well as Blood Moon and some others.

 Then I passively create damage via Chandra, Awakened Inferno, Impact Tremors, Dragon Tempest, Warstorm Surge, Scourge of Valkas, Terror of the Peaks, Purphoros, God of the Forge and more.
 Also Sarkhan the Masterless